leolobato/VeraAutomation/README.md

 Cinema icon by Saman Bemel-Benrud and is in the public domain.

+Power icon by Amos and is in the public domain

 Source Code
 -
 [ActionSheetDelegate](https://github.com/woolsweater/ActionSheetDelegate) by [Joshua Caswell](woolsweatersoft@gmail.com) and is in the public domain.